-" I heard my grandfather speaking about the Tamhaisg, but I have never seen them; I will go to see them," said Conall.
+"I heard my grandfather speaking about the Tamhaisg, but I have never seen them; I will go to see them," said Conall.

-" It were not my counsel to thee," said Duanach.\] MacNair.
+"It were not my counsel to thee," said Duanach.]
+MacNair.

-On he went to the palace of the King of Lochlann (bhuail e beum sgeithe) and he clashed his shield, battle or else combat to be sent to him, or else Breast of Light, the daughter of the King of Laidheann.
+On he went to the palace of the King of Lochlann (bhuail e beum sgeithe) and he clashed his shield, battle perhaps crook, the son of magic, and he explained, that draoth was one who brought messages from one enemy to another, and whose person was sacred.